 The Business Platinum Card from American Express was one of the original premium cards.
 Although the competition has heated up, American Express has continued to evolve.
 They offer intriguing benefits that keep cardholders coming back year after year.

 If you have personal cards from American Express that also earn Membership Rewards points, the points earned from The Business Platinum Card from American Express will automatically combine with your other points into one central bucket.
 You can maximize the value of the points you earn.

 Travel Related Perks

 Travelers love the airport lounge access that comes with the Business Platinum card.
-Not only will you receive a Priority Pass Select membership that provides entry to over 1200 airport lounges, but you’ll also receive exclusive access to the American Express Centurion Lounges.
+You’ll also receive exclusive access to the American Express Centurion Lounges.
 Enrollment may be required.